 Day Trip in Ottawa (Byward, Chinatown, House of Targ)

-Next up with our friends on our day trip in Ottawa were the Byward Market, Chinatown and The House of Targ.
+Next up with our friends on our day trip in Ottawa were the Byward Market, Chinatown, and the House of Targ.

 The Byward Market